 Medicaid is a program operated by each state that provides affordable health care coverage for low-income individuals and families.
 Before health care reform, eligibility was always determined by both income and whether an individual fit into a certain group – for example, children, pregnant women and the disabled.Low-income, non-disabled adults who are not pregnant and are not parents or caretakers of dependent children typically don’t qualify for Medicaid now.

-Here are the two biggest ways Obamacare will change Medicaid:
+Here are the two biggest ways Obamacare has changed Medicaid:

 1. Obamacare helps more people get Medicaid

-The Affordable Care Act (ACA) expands eligibility for Medicaid to include anyone with a household income of less than 133 percent of the federal poverty level – which in 2013 is $15,282 for one person and $31,322 for a family of four.
+The Affordable Care Act (ACA) expanded eligibility for Medicaid to include anyone with a household income of less than 138 percent of the federal poverty level – which in 2014 is $16,105 for one person and $32,913 for a family of four.

 However, a Supreme Court decision made in 2012 allows states to opt out of making those changes.
 In states that have decided not to expand Medicaid by 2014, many low-income consumers who would have been eligible for Medicaid under ACA rules will not be able to get insurance through the program.
-To date, 15 states have opted not to expand Medicaid, including Alaska, Georgia, Louisiana and Texas.
+To date, 26 states and the District of Columbia have opted to expand Medicaid.

 Those consumers will have to shop for private plans through the health insurance exchanges, the marketplaces set up as a result of the federal health care reform law, says Sara Collins, vice-president for affordable health insurance at The Commonwealth Fund, a private foundation that works toward a high-performing health care system.

-In the states that do expand Medicaid under the ACA – so far, 28 states and Washington, D.C. – many now-uninsured consumers will be able to get Medicaid.
+In the states that do expand Medicaid under the ACA, many now-uninsured consumers will be able to get Medicaid.
 Determining eligibility based on income alone will open up Medicaid to adults without dependent children or a disability, who’ve mostly been excluded from the program in the past, says Len Nichols, director of the Center for Health Policy Research and Ethics at George Mason University, Washington D.C.

 “This really is a big deal,” Nichols says, noting that at least half of the uninsured who gain health insurance through the ACA will be covered by Medicaid due to the expansion.
 “The whole point is to make sure people have access to coverage.”